orgrune/Kablamo-Assignment/kablamo/README.md

 ## Issues Fixed

 - Fixed compilation errors that were preventing the code from running
-- Resolved state management issues
-- Corrected timer functionality

 ## Recommended Improvements

-While the code now compiles and works, there are several improvements I would recommend for better React practices:
+There are several things I would do differently.
+This assumes we want to keep it as a class otherwise I recommend we move to a functional component format.
+The reason for this is that while class is still an accepted approach, the industry has largely moved to function classes.

 ### 1. State Management
 **Current Issue:** Laps are managed as a class property (`this.laps = []`) rather than React state, forcing the use of `forceUpdate()` throughout the code.